 1969: The Who gave their first full live performance of their rock opera Tommy at the Bolton Institute of Technology in England a month before the album was officially released.

-1971: The Temptations’ fourteenth studio album Sky’s The Limit was released.
+1971: The Temptations released their fourteenth studio album, Sky’s The Limit.
 The album features the final Temptations recordings by founding member Eddie Kendricks, who left the group for a solo career.

-1972: Aretha Franklin topped the Billboard R&B chart with “Day Dreaming.”
+1972: Aretha Franklin topped the Billboard R&B chart with “Day Dreaming,” the fifth single from her eighteenth studio album, Young, Gifted and Black.

 1972: “Telegram Sam” by T. Rex entered Billboard Hot 100.
 The single reached #67 in US and went to #1 in the UK.